 While the farm bill does legalize hemp production and cultivation, most states still outlaw the hemp and CBD.
-Iowa, Maine, Ohio, and North Carolina, for example, quickly moved to get hemp and CBD pulled from store shelves.
+For example, Iowa, Maine, Ohio, and North Carolina quickly moved to get hemp and CBD pulled from store shelves.

 As it stands now, food, beverage, and supplement manufacturers are allowed – by federal law – to use hemp in their products, which can include CBD as a natural constituent.
 But they can’t use CBD by itself.
 They also can’t make any therapeutic or structure/function claims based on the presence of CBD in their products.

-It’s clear from talking to manufacturers, suppliers, retailers, and other stakeholders, there is a sense of urgency to remove the legal obstacles hindering the growth of this market.
+It’s clear from talking to manufacturers, suppliers, retailers, and other stakeholders that there is a sense of urgency to remove the legal obstacles that hinder the growth of this market.